Romney retirement sets off Utah GOP scramble

 Reyes has announced he won’t get in the Senate race and is running for reelection as attorney general, and teased that he’ll be backing someone else who could announce a bid in the coming days.

-National Republican Senatorial Committee Chairman Steve Daines, who has said establishment Republicans are planning to be more selective and active in recruiting candidates in 2024, said after Romney’s announcement that “we are going to nominate a candidate who will keep Utah red in 2024.”
+National Republican Senatorial Committee Chairman Steve Daines (Mont.), who has said establishment Republicans are planning to be more selective and active in recruiting candidates in 2024, said after Romney’s announcement that “we are going to nominate a candidate who will keep Utah red in 2024.”

 A spokesperson for Utah Democrats, on the other hand, told The Hill that the race to replace Romney “is going to be a contest for Utah Republicans to out-MAGA one another.”

-Whoever ultimately wins the post will join Lee, who beat out Republican-turned-independent candidate Evan McMullin to win reelection in last year’s midterms.
+Whoever ultimately wins the post will join Sen. Mike Lee, who beat out Republican-turned-independent candidate Evan McMullin to win reelection to Utah’s other Senate seat in last year’s midterms.

 Unlike Romney, Lee voted against Trump’s impeachments and was endorsed by the former president last year.